 Have you ever encountered cold solder joint in the past?
-(I guess that you have).
 How did you solve the issue?
 Did you get online help?
-Alternatively, you gambled until you made it?

 As professional manufacturers of PCBs, WellPCB has often received worries about cold solder joints in the past.
 Because of these concerns, we ventured to research more on this particular topic and try to answer questions that could worry PCB designers.

 This edition is a collection of information on cold solder joints that could help you to develop better PCBs.